 The goal is to manifest this Divinity within…

-Do this either by work, or worship or psychic control, or philosophy-by one, or more, or all of these-and be free…"
+Do this either by work, or worship or psychic control, or MY PRACTICE-by one, or more, or all of these-and be free…"

 Accordingly, as psychotherapists we can play a vital adjunctive role in introducing spiritual concepts.
 When appropriate, we can plant the seeds of selfless service, devotional worship, meditation, and the intellectual quest for spiritual understanding.